Wall Street ticks higher, adding to gains after big rally

 Companies so far have been mostly topping profit expectations this reporting season, as is usually the case, though the most recent reports were mixed.

-Netflix ripped 7% higher after it said it lost fewer subscribers during the spring than expected.
+Netflix climbed 6.5% higher after it said it lost fewer subscribers during the spring than expected.
 It, though, remains the worst stock in the S&P 500 for the year, down by nearly two thirds.

 In Europe, stocks slipped amid worries about whether Russia would restrict supplies of natural gas headed for the region after some maintenance on a key pipeline is scheduled to end Thursday.
 Germany's DAX fell 0.2%, and French stocks dipped 0.3%.